openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 * `iss` claim MUST be used to obtain Issuer’s signing key as defined in (#issuer-key-resolution). `iss` claim MUST be either an HTTPS URL or a Subject Alternative Name (SAN) from an X.509 certificate.
 Wallets and the Verifiers MUST support both options.
 * `type` JWT claim as defined in draft-terbu-sd-jwt-vc.
 For details on the `cnf` claim, see (#holder-key-resolution).
 * `status` claim MUST be present as defined in draft-terbu-sd-jwt-vc/draft-looker-jwt-cwt-status-list
-* For Cryptographic Holder Binding, HB-JWT MUST be supported as defined in [IETF.SD-JWT].
+* For Cryptographic Holder Binding, HB-JWT MUST be supported as defined in [@!I-D.ietf-oauth-selective-disclosure-jwt].

 Further claims, either registered or private JWT claims, can be added to the credential as required by the respective credential type, or determined by the Issuer or the Holder.
 All claims that are not understood by implementations MUST be ignored, as defined in section 4, RFC 7519.

 Note: If there is a requirement to communicate information about the verification status and identity assurance data of the claims about the subject, the syntax defined by [OIDF.ida] SHOULD be used.
 It is up to each jurisdiction and ecosystem, whether to require it to the implementers of this profile.

 Note: If there is a requirement to provide Subject’s identifier assigned and maintained by the Issuer, `sub` claim MAY be used.
 There is no requirement for a binding to exist between `sub` and `cnf` claims.
-See section X in [draft-terbu-sd-jet-vc] for implementation considerations.
+See section X in [@!I-D.draft-terbu-sd-jwt-vc] for implementation considerations.

 Note: Currently this profile only supports presentation of credentials with cryptographic Holder Binding: holder signature is required to bind presentation to a particular transaction and audience.
 This is planned to be expanded, once OpenID for Verifiable Credentials adds support for other forms of Holder Binding.
 See https://bitbucket.org/openid/connect/issues/1537/presenting-vc-without-a-vp-using-openid4vp